Beverly Hills Cop: Soundtrack

 The soundtrack was released on MCA Records and won the Grammy Award for Best Score Soundtrack for Visual Media (1986).
 It featured three top 10 singles on the Billboard Hot 100, the instrumental title tune, "Axel F", composed and performed by Harold Faltermeyer, the Glenn Frey song "The Heat Is On", and "Neutron Dance," performed by the Pointer Sisters.
-The soundtrack also had two Patti LaBelle hits, "New Attitude," which hit the top twenty on the US, and the Grammy Award-winning "Stir It Up."
+The soundtrack also had two Patti LaBelle hits, "New Attitude", which reached the top twenty on the US, and the Grammy Award-winning "Stir It Up".

 Reception

 Box office

+Beverly Hills Cop grossed $234.8 million in the United States and Canada, and $81.6 million in other territories, for a worldwide total of $316.4 million.

-Beverly Hills Cop was released on December 5, 1984, in 1,532 theaters.
-It debuted in first place at the US box office, making $15,214,805 in its first five days of release.
+The film was released in the United States on December 5, 1984, in 1,532 theaters.
+It debuted in first place at the US box office, making $15.2 million in its first five days of release.
 It expanded on December 21 into 2,006 theatres.
-The film stayed at number one for 13 consecutive weeks and returned to number one in its 15th weekend making 14 non-consecutive weeks at number one tying Tootsie for the film with the most weeks at number one.
+The film stayed at number one for 13 consecutive weeks and returned to number one in its 15th weekend making 14 non-consecutive weeks at number one, tying Tootsie for the film with the most weeks at number one.

-The film earned $234,760,478 in the United States, and $316,360,478 worldwide, being the highest-grossing film released in 1984.
-Adjusted for inflation, it is the third highest-grossing R-rated film of all-time behind The Exorcist and The Godfather.
+The film became the highest-grossing film of 1984 in the US.
+Adjusted for inflation, it is the 13th highest-grossing R-rated film of all time.
 For nearly two decades, Beverly Hills Cop held the record for having the highest domestic gross for an R-rated film until 2003, when it was taken by The Matrix Reloaded.

-Adjusted for inflation, it is the highest-grossing R-rated film of all time at the U.S. box office, with a total box office gross of $730,714,743 in 2024.
 Box Office Mojo estimates that the film sold over 67 million tickets in the US.

 In retrospective reviews, Beverly Hills Cop has been appraised by newer critics for its blend of action and comedy, and they have noted its enduring popularity.